USS Hyades: Transfer to the Pacific Fleet

 The refrigerator ship steamed to Majuro to supply the fleet with foodstuffs 10 October, touching at Kwajalein, Eniwetok, and other bases before returning to San Francisco, California.
 Underway again 1 December 1944, the ship made two more voyages to the advance bases and the Philippines with stores, returning to Seattle, Washington, from the second cruise 13 April 1945.
 She continued on this duty, so vital to the support of the huge U.S. Pacific Fleet, until well after the surrender of Japan.
 In addition to supplying ships she brought food and supplies to many shore bases.

 Post-war operations

-In 1946 Hyades brought supplies to American ground troops in China, spending March at Tsingtao and April at Hong Kong.
+In 1946 Hyades brought supplies to American ground troops in China, spending March at Qingdao and April at Hong Kong.
 In 1947 she spent several months at Shanghai.
 She then operated out of San Francisco, bringing supplies to the various occupation groups and island outposts in the Pacific Ocean.